 “I am sooo late!
 And me with a horse in the race.”

-I had been putting in fifteen hour days for weeks, and doing hourly mental gymnastics about other orders ( “Will the straw match the yellow dress?”, “Will Fedex get the box there on time” etc.) so I was operating in the moment, as I learned from my meditation practice.
+I had been working like a maniac, putting in fifteen hour days for weeks.
+My day was packed with sewing, selling, and doing hourly mental gymnastics about other orders, ( “Will the straw match the yellow dress?”, “Will FedEx get the box there on time” etc.), so I was operating in the moment, as I learned from my lifelong meditation practice.

-Mary Ellen arrived in my Orchard Street store.
-She was the cutest, nicest lady.
+Mary Ellen arrived in my Orchard Street store that morning.
+She was the cutest, nicest lady, a petite blond who knew exactly what she wanted.
 She proceeded to order a big cream hat with a giant blush pink silk cabbage rose.
-I told her I would have it ready for her the following Wednesday.
+I told her I would have her order completed the following Wednesday.

-When she came in that day for her fitting a friend who was with her told me,
+When she came in for her fitting a friend who was with her told me,

 “Mary Ellen is in The Post today.
 They favor her horse to win”.

-He went out and got me The Post, and there it was.
-The Post had picked her horse,“Always Dreaming” to win the 143rd Kentucky Derby.
+He went out and got me a copy of The Post, and there it was, The Post had picked her horse,“Always Dreaming”, to win the 143rd Kentucky Derby.

 “I think your horse won, turn on the TV!”.

-She was such an elegant lady, and so nice.
-The icing on the cake is that now my hat is part of the permanent collection in the Kentucky Derby Museum.
-In NYC anything can happen.
-Hooray!
+Always Dreaming winning the 143rd Kentucky Derby made a great exclamation point to my awesome Kentucky Derby hat and fascinator season.
+I so appreciate that Lady Luck, on this occasion, chose to smile on me.
+Mary Ellen was such an elegant lady, and so nice.
+The icing on the cake is that now her winning Kentucky Derby hat is on display as a part of the permanent collection in the Kentucky Derby Museum.
+In NYC anything can happen, so be ready!